deepgram-starters/nextjs-live-transcription/README.md

 ## Sign-up to Deepgram

-Before you start, it's essential to generate a Deepgram API key to use in this project.
+Want to start building using this project?
 [Sign-up now for Deepgram and create an API key](https://console.deepgram.com/signup?jump=keys).

 ## Quickstart